AMEN - A PRAYER FOR THE WORLD

 The Rt.
 Rev. Paul-Gordon Chandler

 An author, social entrepreneur, U.S Episcopal bishop, and art curator, the Rt.
-Rev. Paul-Gordon Chandler has lived and worked extensively throughout the Middle East and North Africa in leadership roles within faith-based publishing, relief and development agencies and The Episcopal Church.
+Rev. Paul-Gordon Chandler has lived and worked extensively throughout the Middle East and North Africa.
 He has curated exhibitions in such places at St. Paul’s Cathedral, Egypt’s Museum of Modern Art, Washington D.C.’s National Cathedral, and the Cathedral of St. John the Divine in New York City.

 Dr Reda Abdel Rahman is an Egyptian artist who lives and works in New York.
 He has enjoyed a prolific international career in the arts.
 He is also known for his vision of promoting artists and the Egyptian art scene.
 Dr Abdel Rahman's works have been widely exhibited around the world and are held in numerous collecitons.
 He has also received important residencies, such as at Mana Contemporary.